merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 When you store your selections of gene clusters as a collection, anvi'o will allow you to summarize these results.

 {:.notice}
 Even if you want to simply summarize everything in the pan genome without making any selections in the interface, you will still need a collection in the pan database.
-But luckily, you can use the program `anvi-script-add-default-collection` to add a default collection that contains every gene cluster.
+But luckily, you can use the program {% include PROGRAM name="anvi-script-add-default-collection" %} to add a default collection that contains every gene cluster.

 The summary step gives you two important things: a static HTML web page you can compress and share with your colleagues or add into your publication as a supplementary data file, and a comprehensive TAB-delimited file in the output directory that describes every gene cluster.

-You can summarize a collection using the program `anvi-summarize`, and a generic form of this command looks like this:
+You can summarize a collection using the program {% include PROGRAM name="anvi-summarize" %}, and a generic form of this command looks like this:

 ``` bash
 $ anvi-summarize -p PROJECT-PAN.db \